 It takes you longer and longer to get up in the mornings…

-You dread the thought of going into work, and count down the time until when you can clock off for the day?
+Do you dread the thought of going to work, and count down the time until when you can clock off for the day?
 Do you wake up every day thinking “What’s the point?”

 You look for anything to escape from your job…

-Has your job increased your anxiety and stress levels to a point that you just binge watch tv and read mindless trash on your phone just to get your mind of work.
+Has your job increased your anxiety and stress levels to a point that you just binge watch tv and read mindless trash on your phone just to get your mind off work?